dyhes/zulip/docs/outreach/apply.md

 ## Getting started

-If you are new to Zulip, our [contributor guide](../contributing/contributing.md) is the place to start.
+If you are new to Aloha, our [contributor guide](../contributing/contributing.md) is the place to start.
 It offers a detailed walkthrough for submitting your first pull request, with many pointers to additional documentation, and tips on how to get